 Neither this Base Prospectus nor any other information supplied in connection with the Programme or any Debt Securities (a) is intended to provide the basis of any credit or other evaluation or (b) should be considered as a recommendation by the Issuer or any of the Dealers that any recipient of this Base Prospectus or any other information supplied in connection with the Programme or any Debt Securities should purchase any Debt Securities.
 Each investor contemplating purchasing any Debt Securities should make its own independent investigation of the financial condition and affairs, and its own appraisal of the creditworthiness, of the Issuer.
-Neither this Base Prospectus nor any other information supplied in connection with the Programme or invitation by or on behalf of the Issuer or any of the Dealers to any person to subscribe for or to purchase any Debt Securities.
+Neither this Base Prospectus nor any other information supplied in connection with the Programme or the issue of any Debt Securities constitutes an offer or invitation by or on behalf of the Issuer or any of the Dealers to any person to subscribe for or to purchase any Debt Securities.